geonnwwoo/Wiki-Search/docs/colorschemeFormat.md

 "START-search-bar-enter-hover" should be set to the color of the search bar's enter button color when hovered.

-"START-search-result-text" should be set to the text color of the search results (after searching)
+"START-search-result-text" should be set to the text color of the search results (after searching).

 "START-search-result-hover" should be set to the color of a search result when hovered.

+"START-search-result-hover-speed" should be set to the speed of the hover effect (of search result).

 "SEARCH-body" should be set to the color of the search screen in the search page.